warrengb/BlazorTSInterop/README.md

 ---

 <ul>
-Search to find 'ScriptAlert' in the new 'index-bundle.js'.<br>
+Search to find 'ScriptAlert' in the new 'index-bundle.js'.
-To verify bundle of 'index.js' includes 'hello.js' dependency code.<br>
+To verify bundle of 'index.js' includes 'hello.js' dependency code.
-Bundles include dependent code.<br>
+Bundles include dependent code.
-However; a bundle will have only one module entry.<br>
+However; a bundle will have only one module entry.
 Interop can only access exported items from the module.
 </ul>